CPS 721: An Introduction

 about copyrights.

-Moreover, you cannot post any of your solutions to the labs or to assignments, since doing this would violate the cps721 policy on collaboration, and the Ryerson University Academic Policy 60.
+Moreover, you cannot post any of your solutions to the labs or to assignments, since doing this would violate the cps721 policy on collaboration, and the TMU Academic Policy 60.

 You can read